Out of Time (album): Memory Side

-"Half a World Away"

 "Half a World Away" continues the album's "bittersweet tone".
 The composition features a blend of organ, acoustic guitar, and mandolin, with Stipe beginning the song with the line, "This could be the saddest dusk I've ever seen."
 In live performances, Stipe has introduced the song by stating, "This may well be the saddest song ever written."
 The musical arrangement reflects influences drawn from Buck's experiences outside of R.E.M. at the time.
 Buck described participating in informal jam sessions with folk musicians, often playing on front porches.
-"I would play these traditional songs with these guys and I was the only guy who didn’t know these songs or had never played them,” he explained.
+"I would play these traditional songs with these guys and I was the only guy who didn't know these songs or had never played them," he explained.
 While noting that these sessions were different from his background in rock music, Buck suggested that elements of this folk-oriented environment may have influenced the song's development.
 Despite these influences, Buck distinguished R.E.M.'s music from traditional folk.
 "We're not folk musicians, so we would always screw it up somehow," he said, noting that the band's songs typically feature more complex chord structures and time signatures than those found in folk traditions.

 The instrumentation on "Half a World Away" includes contributions beyond the band's standard setup.
 In addition to the mandolin and organ, Mills plays harpsichord, adding a baroque texture to the track.
 A string arrangement by Bingham is also featured.
 Although the lyrics appear to express longing, Stipe has stated that the narrative of the song is entirely fictional.
 He told the music journalist David Fricke in Melody Maker, "It doesn't make sense to anybody but me.
 And even to me, it's a totally fabricated experience.
 It's drawn from things that I know or saw on TV or that people I know told me.
 It's a complete fabrication.
 But there's something there."